thrasher-corp/gocryptotrader/engine/portfolio_manager.md

 Join our slack to discuss all things related to GoCryptoTrader!
 [GoCryptoTrader Slack](https://join.slack.com/t/gocryptotrader/shared_invite/enQtNTQ5NDAxMjA2Mjc5LTc5ZDE1ZTNiOGM3ZGMyMmY1NTAxYWZhODE0MWM5N2JlZDk1NDU0YTViYzk4NTk3OTRiMDQzNGQ1YTc4YmRlMTk)

-## Current Features for Portfolio manager
+## Current Features for Portfolio Manager
 + The portfolio manager subsystem is used to synchronise and monitor wallet addresses
 + It can read addresses specified in your config file
 + If you have set API keys for an enabled exchange and enabled `authenticatedSupport`, it will store your exchange addresses